awa03/Computer-Science-Notes/Fall2024/AI/Book/Ch1.md

 Intelligence emerges from the interactions of individual elements of a society.
 Culture is just as important in forming human intelligence as humans are in forming culture.

+### Biological and Social Models of Intelligence: Agents Theories